Charleston Tides History Behind the Story – Outtakes

 Historians have suggested that Lincoln’s purpose in issuing the Orders was to send a message to the Confederate government.
 The Confederacy had made the decision to treat captured black Union troops not as prisoners of war but just as captives, which usually meant sending them back to slavery (if not killing them outright, as often happened).
 So while the Lieber Code addressed one huge problem well, the part that addressed civilian violence was a side-show.
 There is some evidence that many Union commanders never consulted the Lieber Code for rules on their actions toward civilians.

 That isn’t to say that the effects were not good for women’s history: the Lieber Code was used as a template for international law moving forward, and with WWI and WWII not too far down the line, that was a very good thing.
 It also provided grounds for any court martials that did occur during the Civil War or after, and some did occur.
 Particularly, this was the first time many black women had any protection under the law at all, and some were able to prosecute their attackers successfully.
+It must be remember that there was rule of law to the extent that 450 women were able to seek justice.
 However, whether the Code actually prevented violence during the war is more questionable.

 In Northern Fire, I chose various ways to represent what women lived through during the war.
 [The following contains a few spoilers for Northern Fire.
 Skip the next five paragraphs if you would haven’t read the book yet and hate spoilers!]